Governor Stein Provides Updates as North Carolina Prepares for Winter Weather

 The North Carolina National Guard (NCNG) remains a ready force, prepared to support our state in times of need.
 NCNG leadership has communicated to the force the possibility of inclement winter weather in the coming days, and our Soldiers and Airmen are actively preparing to respond when called.

 Officials with the N.C.
 Department of Transportation are preparing for potentially hazardous travel.
-Maintenance crews in NCDOT highway divisions from the mountains to the coast have started spreading a saltwater mixture called brine on interstates and plan to continue with other highways and primary routes before moving to secondary roads throughout Monday and Tuesday.
-Brine helps prevent ice from bonding to the pavement.
 The agency has about 2,500 specially trained employees and contract crews, and hundreds of trucks that can be equipped with plows and spreaders used to pretreat roads and remove snow and ice after a storm hits.

 The probability is increasing that a winter storm will impact much of North Carolina Wednesday and into Thursday.
 The eventual track and strength of a low-pressure system will determine precipitation types and amounts.
 With the current forecast, the best chance for accumulating snow is across the mountains and northern portions of central and eastern North Carolina.
 Impactful ice accumulations may be possible for portions of central and eastern North Carolina.
 With any ice accumulations of a quarter of an inch or greater, tree limbs can snap, and power outages may occur.
 It is important that all North Carolinians remain weather aware over the next day as the forecast will change and be fine-tuned as we get closer to Wednesday.